RIPE-NCC/ripe-database-documentation/docs/11.How-to-Query-the-RIPE-Database/03-RESTful-API-Queries.md

 RESTful API queries can be authenticated using the following methods:

-- Password: You can choose between using password query parameter or basic authentication.
+- Password: You can choose between using a "password" query parameter or using HTTP basic authentication.
+Please note that passwords are deprecated and will be removed in future.
-- SSO cookie: If you are using the web application you can automatically be authenticated in one mntner if that mntner is associated to your SSO account.
+- RIPE NCC Access: If you are using the RIPE database web application you can automatically be authenticated against the objects mntner auth: SSO attribute(s).
-- Client certificate: You can supply your own certificate, and it is checked against the queried object's mntner key-certs
+- Client certificate: You can supply your own certificate, and it is verified against the objects mntner auth: key-cert attribute(s).
+- API key: You can submit an API key generated with your RIPE NCC Access account using HTTP basic authentication, and it is verified against the objects mntner auth: SSO attribute(s).